 Thought-provoking and challenging, Fictions: Health and Care Reimagined presents world-class fiction intended to inspire debate and new thinking among practitioners and policy-makers.

 Anne Charnock is the author of four novels including Dreams Before the Start of Time, winner of the 2018 Arthur C. Clarke Award.
 Her debut novel, A Calculated Life, was a finalist for the 2013 Philip K Dick Award and the 2013 Kitschies Golden Tentacle award.
 The Guardian featured Sleeping Embers of an Ordinary Mind in “Best Science Fiction and Fantasy Books of 2015”.
 Anne’s novella, The Enclave (NewCon Press), won the 2017 British Science Fiction Association Award for Short Fiction.
+Her story All I asked for in the sci-fi series Fictions: Health and Care Re-Imagined, was shortlisted for the British Science Fiction Award for best short story of 2020 and was included in the Best of British Science Fiction 2020 anthology.
 Her writing career began in journalism, and her articles appeared in The Guardian, New Scientist, International Herald Tribune, and Geographical, among others.
+Anne Charnock

 “We are thrilled to be working with Keith Brooke and the fantastic group of sci-fi authors and artist he has assembled.
 Published once per month, their stories will explore a range of near-future scenarios in health and social care, examining implications for people on the ground: patients, carers, practitioners and all those close to them.”
 Dr Josefine Magnusson